 Advantages/disadvantages of the FOMO method:

-- Advantages: from experience, these objects are those that generate the best opening rate.
+- Benefits Experience has shown that these objects generate the best open rate.

 And here are your 6 strategies.
 And you, which one is your favorite strategy for your newsletters objects?
 Mystery?
 FOMO?
 Emotions?